postmanlabs/labs-docs/src/pages/docs/sending-requests/cookies.md

 ### Adding a domain

-If you want to add a cookie for a domain that isn’t present in the cookie manager, you can add a domain.
+If you want to view or add cookies for a domain that isn’t present in the cookie manager, you can add a domain.
 To add a new domain, enter the domain name in the box (don't include a port number or `http://`) and select **Add domain**.
 You can then add cookies for the new domain.

 ### Updating a cookie